caimichael/caimichael.github.io/index.md

 I am an Assistant Professor of Economics at [Rutgers University](https://economics.rutgers.edu/), with research interests in heterogeneous-agent macroeconomics and bounded rationality.

 I received my PhD in Economics from Northwestern University in 2025.
-In support of my research I have contributed to the following open-source projects broadly related to structural macroeconomic modeling
+I have also contributed to a few open-source projects related to structural macroeconomic modeling

 - [`sequence-jacobian`](https://github.com/shade-econ/sequence-jacobian)
 - [`DSGE.jl`](https://github.com/FRBNY-DSGE/DSGE.jl)